 In 2003, after a career as a cyclist on the North American circuit, he dropped out of university.
 He had no idea what he wanted to do.
 When he learned that the owner of Bodega was ready to retire, he realized he had found his direction.
-He developed a business plan, raised the money, bought Bodega, and embarked on the project that has challenged, obsessed, and excited him ever since.
+He developed a business plan, raised funds (thanks Anna & Bowie), bought Bodega, and embarked on the project that has challenged, obsessed, and excited him ever since.

 Working long hours, teaching himself everything from landscaping to carpentry, he upgraded the property and facilities year by year.
 Friends asked if they could hold their wedding there.
 “I had no idea what was involved, but I said sure.”
 Guests spread the word about what an exceptionally beautiful place Bodega was.
 Universities inquired about departmental retreats.
 People started booking months ahead of time.
 And Jesse kept upgrading, improving, refining.